cavemutt/silly-billy-bubbles-tour/README.md

 - You control what it says, where the tour goes, in what order and how many stops are in the tour.
 - I am using actual photos of my rescue cat Silly Billy and of his own paw, which rotate randomly with each popup.
 - The indicator helps point focus towards the element on each tour stop.
-- This app uses ```element.offsetTop``` and other offsets to establish the positioning of the Bubble and Indicator.
-This may not work well for every stop on your tour, see the notes in the .js file or below in the future/known issues section for more info.
+- This app uses offsets to establish the positioning of the Bubble and Indicator by default.
+This may not work well for every stop on your tour, see the notes in the Instructions section above on adding custom attributes to an element to try a different way to calculate positioning.
 - Silly Billy Bubbles is screen size responsive, but might need some tweaking depending on the project.
 - GSAP is used for animating the Bubble items in and out, because why reinvent a wheel that's already been perfected?
 And their bounce easing is perfect for this project.
 - Each element on the tour can also be highlighted(with an outline).
 This can be turned off by removing/commenting out 3 lines as indicated in the .js file. (see photo below)